American Idol: Finals

-The finals are broadcast in primetime from Los Angeles, in front of a live studio audience (except the eighteenth season, due to the COVID-19 pandemic).
-From 2002 to 2019 and from 2021 to 2022, the venue was CBS Television City.
-Starting in 2023, it changed to Red Studios.
+The finals are broadcast in primetime, in front of a live studio audience (except the eighteenth season, due to the COVID-19 pandemic).
+From 2002 to 2016, 2018 to 2019 and 2021 to 2022, Stage 36 at the CBS Television City hosted the finals.
+From 2023 to 2026, Stage 1 at Red Studios Hollywood hosted the finals.
+Starting in 2027, the show will move production to a yet-to-be-determined studio in the Atlanta, GA area.

 The finals lasted eight weeks in the first season.
 From the second to ninth and fourteenth seasons, the finals lasted eleven weeks.
 The tenth and eleventh seasons lasted for twelve weeks, while the twelfth season lasted for ten weeks.
 In the thirteenth season, the finals lasted thirteen weeks.
 The finals lasted seven weeks in the fifteenth season, and six weeks in the sixteenth season.
 Each finalist performs songs based on a weekly theme which may be a musical genre such as Motown, disco, or big band, songs by artists such as Michael Jackson, Elvis Presley or The Beatles, or more general themes such as Billboard number-one hits or songs from the contestant's year of birth.
 Contestants usually worked with a celebrity mentor related to the theme.
 From the tenth to twelfth seasons, Jimmy Iovine was brought in as a mentor for the season.
 Initially the contestants sang one song each week, but this was increased to two songs from top four or five onwards, then three songs for the top two or three.